kittitatsatern/OnSignal/README.md

 # **OnSignal**
-A simple way to handle callbacks in Python, allowing you to connect function (callback) and trigger them with when necessary.
+A simple way to handle callbacks in Python, allow you to connect function (callback) and trigger them with when necessary.

 ## **How to Use**
 Getting Started